isomerpages/csc-corp/_who-we-are/Organisation Structure.md

 		</details>
 		<details>
 		<summary>Programme Management Unit</summary>
-		<p class="Accordion-Paragraph">Partner institutes to provide end-to-end administrative and logistics support for training programmes and other forms of learning interventions so that learners enjoy a seamless experience in their learning journey.</p>
+		<p class="Accordion-Paragraph">Partner Institutes to provide end-to-end administrative and logistics support for training programmes and other forms of learning interventions so that learners enjoy a seamless experience in their learning journey.</p>
 		</details>